 The vulnerability of endpoints, from mobile phones and laptops through to home computers will be exploited by cyber-attackers to gain access to corporate networks during enforced coronavirus remote working, according to Dave Waterson, CEO at security protection software company, SentryBay.
-He predicts that cyber-attacks exploiting endpoints will rise by at least 30-40%.

 Speaking as hundreds of thousands of employees start to work from home as the coronavirus spreads, Dave Waterson urges companies to quickly ensure that they don’t allow unprotected devices to open the door to cyber criminals.